 HIIT improved teenagers’ cardiopulmonary function, body mass index, and body fat percentage

-The duration of the study emerged as a moderator of the percentage of body fat.
+The duration of the study emerged as a moderator of the body fat percentage.
 This indicates that the HIIT intervention is as effective or longer than the 8 weeks.

 The authors also recommend integrating strength training into the HIIT program to build strength for teens.

 On the other hand, physical activity has multiple health benefits.
-Is an essential factor in managing childhood obesity.
+It is an essential factor in managing childhood obesity.